kalyan1118/simpleREST/README.md

 ```

 ### Question 4:

-Create a program that can cause deadlocks and an endpoint to monitor the deadlocks
+REST endpoint that creates two threads that become deadlocked with each other.
+Use the REST function to monitor the two threads and detect the deadlock.

 Request:
 ```